kmishra9/PL2-AWS-Setup/README.md

 4. Once you've done this, open your copy of the `PL2 AWS Setup - Documentation Template` and fill in the yellow-highlighted items in the document (some can be filled in now, others you should fill in as you work through the rest of the setup).
 As you fill these pieces in, unhighlight the sections.
   - **Note**: You should hyperlink [Account ID: <123456789012>]() so it looks like what appears here, where you replace the <Account ID> with your own and link to your organization's IAM login page.
 This will be how members of the project log in to access the [AWS Management Console](https://console.aws.amazon.com/).
-    - **Documentation**: Feel free to reference the [IAM Console and Sign-in Page documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html).
+    - **Documentation**: Feel free to reference the [IAM Console and Sign-in Page documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html) for more help.
   - **Note**: You should also rename the template document to follow the naming convention `Organization_Name PL2 AWS Setup - Documentation`.
     - **Example**: `Colford_Group PL2 AWS Setup - Documentation` or `BCHT PL2 AWS Setup - Documentation`